 This 21C Metals profile is part of a paid investor education campaign.*

-21C Metals (CSE:BULL;FWB:DCR1;OTC:DCNNF) is an exploration company focused on the acquisition and development of palladium and copper/cobalt.
-Both metals are critical to the vehicle industry, both currently and in the future.
-Presently, there is an acute shortage of palladium, needed for catalytic converters in today’s stringent emission control environment.
-Additionally, cobalt is a critical element of the ever-growing electric vehicle industry, most notably in EV batteries and associated charging stations.
+21C Metals (CSE:BULL,FWB:DCR1,OTC:DCNNF) is an exploration company focused on the acquisition and development of palladium, copper and cobalt assets.
+Both metals are critical to the vehicle industry.
+Presently, there is an acute shortage of palladium, which is used for catalytic converters in today’s stringent emission control environment.
+Additionally, cobalt is a critical element in the ever-growing electric vehicle (EV) industry, most notably in EV batteries and associated charging stations.

-21C’s palladium property is 992 hectares located in Northern Ontario, 90 km west of Sudbury.
+21C Metals’ East Bull palladium property is comprised of 992 hectares located in northern Ontario, approximately 90 kilometers west of Sudbury, Ontario.
 The property benefits from previous drilling, surface trenching and geophysics.
-There is a current 43-101 compliant resource estimating 11.1m tonnes of mineralized material grading 1.46g/T PdEq.
+The property hosts a 2019 NI 43-101 compliant resource estimate that outlines an inferred resource of 11.1 million tonnes of mineralized material grading 1.46 g/t palladium equivalent.

-21C’s flagship Tisova copper-cobalt property is comprised of 327-hectares of mineral concessions in the Czech Republic and 7,710-hectares of mineral concessions in Germany.
-The property is also strategically located within 150 kilometers of several electric vehicle (EV) battery plants in Europe.
+21C Metals’ Tisova copper-cobalt property is comprised of 327 hectares of mineral concessions in the Czech Republic and 7,710-hectares of mineral concessions in Germany.
+The property is also strategically located within 150 kilometers of several EV battery plants in Europe.

-21C’s management team has an extensive background in financing publicly- and privately-traded mining and exploration companies.
-Their experience is complemented by their advisors and board members all of whom have extensive experience in mining and exploration.
-Several of the members of 21C’s board were involved in the successful exit of US Cobalt, in an all-share deal valuing USCO at $150 million.
-USCO and its Idaho cobalt property were sold to First Cobalt in 2018.
+21C’s management team has an extensive background in financing publicly and privately-traded mining and exploration companies.
+The team’s experience is complemented by the company’s advisors and board members, all of whom have extensive experience in mining and exploration.
+Several of the members of 21C Metals’ board were involved in the successful exit of US Cobalt Inc. in an all-share deal valuing USCO at $150 million.
+USCO and its Idaho cobalt property were sold to First Cobalt Corporation (TSXV:FFC) in 2018.